-Here are some harrowing statistics: nearly 40% of businesses that suffer a data breach will lose 20% of their revenues as a result.
-Almost a quarter of companies that experience a significant data loss will also lose customers.
+Here are some harrowing statistics: nearly 40% of businesses that suffer a data breach will lose 20% of their revenues.
+Almost a quarter of companies that experience significant data loss will also lose customers.

 A data loss can impact your employees’ ability to serve customers and deliver products.
 It can also shut down operations for a significant amount of time, affecting your entire company and your hard-earned reputation.
-Unless you have a trusted data backup and disaster recovery plan in place, hiring information technology (IT) professionals to restore lost data can be a considerable and costly task.
+Hiring information technology (IT) professionals to restore lost data can be a considerable and costly task unless you have a trusted data backup and disaster recovery plan.

 10 Ways Companies Lose Data

-Unfortunately, most companies experience data loss at one time or another, especially if they don’t have a backup and recovery solution in place.
+Unfortunately, most companies experience data loss at one time or another, especially if they don’t have a backup and recovery solution.
 Below are some common ways that sensitive data is compromised or lost within organizations.

 1. Human Error

 Employees make mistakes, and some mistakes are more challenging to fix than others.
-Your workers might unintentionally delete data or files that are essential to your business.
+Your workers might unintentionally delete data or files essential to your business.
 They may also accidentally download malware that leads to software corruption, take the information home on their mobile devices, or even fry a computer by spilling a cup of coffee.
-Even if you have policies in place that require your employees to perform incremental backups of their work, they might forget to do it or end up losing the backup device and all the data along with it.
+Even if you have policies requiring your employees to perform incremental backups of their work, they might forget or lose the backup device and all the data.